matmanna/doctored/README.md

-# Doctored (A Jekyll Theme)
+# 🎩 Doctored

+A  blog theme prioritizing uniqueness, technical complexity, and sophistication.

+## About

+Made entirely by me following the [Tonic](https://tonic.hackclub.com) starter guide.

-# Usage
+## Usage

-Run `bundle install` and `bundle exec jekyll serve --watch` to install dependencies and test respectively.
+Run `npm install` and `npm run dev` to develop.
+Run `npm run build` to build